EUROPE MARKETS: European Stocks Rebound From 6-month Low As Traders Shrug Off North Korea Fears

 Analysts also said measured and balanced responses to the missile test from U.S. President Donald Trump and other global leaders helped to calm fears about a possible escalation in the conflict.

 Stock movers: Precious-metal miners slumped in Wednesday's trade.
-Shares of Polymetal International PLC (POLY.LN) lost 1.9%, Centamin PLC fell 1.6%, and Randgold Resources Ltd. (RRS.LN) (RRS.LN) dropped 1.3%.
+Shares of Polymetal International PLC (POLY.LN) lost 1.8% and Randgold Resources Ltd. (RRS.LN) (RRS.LN) dropped 0.6%.

 Telenor ASA (TEL.OS) climbed 1.8% after the Norwegian telecom company announced plans for a buy-back program.